stziopa/ESP8266-MIDI/README.md

 This repository is about the wiring of MIDI input and output with the ESP8266 bare chip.

 Wemos or Nodemcu users tinkers - as me - might have failed to get MIDI from other devices.
-This happens most likely because of the auto reset / boot circuit which is hardwired to the USB UART driver bult-in in most development boards.
+This happens most likely because of the auto reset / boot circuit which is hardwired to the built-in USB UART driver of most development boards.

-After doing a quite extensive research and thanks to the many open-source and forum communities I finally managed to get it working so I hope this could be useful to somebody else than me!
+After doing a quite extensive research and thanks to the many open-source and forums resources I finally managed to get it working so I hope this could be useful to somebody else too!

 Very important:
 1. This schematics are valid for the ESP8266 bare chip only (not development boards)
-2. MIDI in/out are wired respectively to RX/TX pins therefore the usb-uart serial monitor won’t work (but you can still use it  for flashing the chip)
+2. MIDI in/out are wired respectively to RX/TX pins therefore the usb-uart serial monitor won’t work (but you can still use them to flash the chip)
 3. Midi-trs is type A

 BOM